SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-11-impeachment-action.md

 start counting up pro-impeachment-conviction constituents?

 <img src="{{ site.baseurl }}/images/2021-02-11-impeachment-action-coleman.jpg" width="400" height="408" alt="Coleman: contacting legislators and not getting ignored" title="Coleman: contacting legislators and not getting ignored" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
-Emily Coleman, a former Congressional staffer, offers some advice on this from Twitter.
+Emily Coleman, a former Congressional staffer, offered some advice on Twitter a couple years ago:
-- Don't bother with Twitter or Facebook; that's uniformly ignored.
+- Don't bother with Twitter or Facebook or texting or even email; that's uniformly ignored.
 - Writing a letter is pretty good, especially to the district office.
+A _paper_ letter, not an email.
 - But really the only thing that matters is a phone call where you talk to a staffer.
 Coleman recommends the district office instead of DC, but see below.